raditotev/private-events/README.md

 # Private-Events Project

 In this project we build app that allows users to create events and then manage user signups.
 Users can create events and send invitations for parties.
-Events take place at a specific date and at a location.
+Events take place at a specific date and location.

 A user can create events.
 A user can attend many events.
 An event can be attended by many users.
 This will require to model many-to-many relationships and also to be very conscious about foreign keys and class names.